andrew-curthoys/curthoys-io/2021_04-ski_trip/content/traveler/2021_04-ski_trip/day_1.md

 I decide to cut my losses & we head to the cashier and back to the car.
 We are on the road once again.
 A few minutes later I get a text message from the Pepper Tree Inn, our world famous (not true) accommodation.
 They would like to know what time I will be checking in as the lobby will be closing in 30 minutes.
 I somewhat frantically ask Randy how far we are from the hotel and he calmly responds 10 minutes.
 I text the hotel back (wait how did I get into a text conversation with my hotel in the first place?) that we will be there shortly.

-A few minutes later we pull into the Pepper Tree Inn, a ramshackle motel that looks like it was built by skiers for skiers.
+A few minutes later we pull into the Pepper Tree Inn, a ramshackle motel in the heart of Tahoe City that looks like it was built by skiers for skiers.
 I walk into the lobby and the gentleman behind the counter cheerfully inquires “Andrew?”
 He gives me the hotel lecture, except this one isn’t the normal Hilton or Marriott corporate bullshit, it’s a lot more personal.
 It’s slightly endearing.
 I like the Pepper Tree.

 The gentleman behind the counter assigns us room 104, to which I instinctively respond “Teeeeeen-four.”
 The blank stare indicated that he doesn’t have a CB radio.
 Probably a Millenial.
 We wander down to room 104 and discover that it is both the room number and the number of square feet in the room.
 There are two full size beds but not much room for activities.
 The chair for the desk I’m currently sitting at backs up to one of the beds and blocks the ingress/egress to the bathroom.
 But who gives a shit, we’re here to ski.